 - successfully assisting a Somali client in obtaining asylum in U.S. immigration court based on human-rights violations.

 Mr. Tatachar’s community, civic and charitable activities include:

-- serving on the executive board of the South Asian Bar Association, Dallas Chapter
+- serving as Vice President and Executive Board member for the South Asian Bar Association, Dallas Chapter

 - working with the South Texas Pro Bono Asylum Representation Project to represent several clients in seeking asylum in U.S. immigration court based on human-rights violations

-- serving as a member of the Dallas Association of Young Lawyers.
+- representing pro bono clients through the Medical-Legal Partnership for Children—a partnership between Children’s Medical Center and Legal Aid of Northwest Texasserving as a member of the Dallas Association of Young Lawyers.

 Awards and Accolades

 - Texas Super Lawyers – Rising Stars, 2018

 - The IP Year in Review and Judicial Panel, Institute for Law and Technology’s 55th Annual Conference on Intellectual Property Law (Module Chair), Plano, Texas, November 13, 2017